-After talking with other community members, the solution came up of expressing Stellar transaction request as URL queries.
+After talking with other community members, the solution came up of expressing Stellar transaction requests as URL queries.
 That would be the common language between all services/wallets.
 The cosmic.link website would serve as a secure relay when direct connection between the service and the wallet would not be possible.
-In this scheme, Stellar Authenticator offer an way to create accounts and securely store the secret seeds.
-It allows to sign transaction so that you don't need to give away thoses seeds.
+In this scheme, Stellar Authenticator offer a way to create accounts and securely store the private keys.
+It allows to sign transactions so that you don't need to give away thoses keys.
 By narrowing its purpose solely on this task, I can keep the codebase size under control.
 Then, this is easier to audit it and to keep it secure and well-functioning.

-Nowaday this design is implemented and functional.
-This is still in the beta phase, thought.
+Nowaday, this design is fully implemented and functional.
+This is still in the beta phase, though.
 This means that it's stable enough to be used and the core features have been tested enough.
-However, some additional features are still to be implement before I can say to job is done.
-Namely support for multi-operation transactions, multi-signature, paper wallets and hardware wallets; Securing further cosmic.link and stellar-authenticator.org; Translating in other languages and writing documentation.
+However, some additional features are still to be implemented before I can say to job is done.
+Namely cloud syncing, hardware wallets support, encrypted paper wallet, a better support for multi-signatures accounts and translation into other languages.

 The Gihub repository is at https://github.com/MisterTicot/stellar-authenticator.
 This website is served directly from there through CloudFlare.

 Stellar Authenticator is under MIT Licence.
 This is a free software licence that allows you to read, copy, edit and distribute the code with or without your changes.
 The development costs are supported by the Stellar Foundation and the donators.